Approach to Climate-Related Issues

 - Changing consumer behaviour and technology: electric vehicles, replacement of coal by natural gas for electricity generation, etc.

-- Increasing low carbon products: In 2016, we moved from a 60/40 production weighting of oil and natural gas respectively to a 50/50 split.
+- Increasing low carbon products: Between 2012 and 2017, we moved from a 67% weighting of oil compared to natural gas to 45%.
 We recognize that our natural gas – which provides the market with a power generation alternative that achieves approximately 80% energy efficiency and up to 50% cleaner burning than coal-fired electricity – is an important part of the transition to lower carbon energy.
 For example, if the natural gas produced by Vermilion on an annual basis in Canada were used for power generation as opposed to coal-fired power, the consumer would be able to avoid 2,839 ktonnes of CO2e.
 We continue to explore additional projects in this area, including using flared gas to produce electricity at our facilities to offset our power consumption.

 - Comparing our performance to industry benchmarks: Our emissions reduction initiatives have resulted in Vermilion having a top quartile emissions intensity (emission rate per BOE produced) when compared against our peer group.
 This is a significant achievement, given that we do not have the benefit of a concentrated asset (as many of our peers have), which would support lower operational emissions.
 We therefore rely more heavily on innovation to reduce emissions.